hageyahhoo/Agile2020/Agile2020.md

 At first, we started combining Karate framework with [Zipkin](https://zipkin.io/), a distributed tracing system.
 Our failure detection system with Karate was good at fast detection of failures and outages.
 However, it could not pinpoint a root cause in a fleet of Microservices.
 This was an emerging problem for Product Managers at that time.
 Therefore, we aimed to make our failure detection system more intelligent.

 Our approach was to show tracing information of each Microservice on our test report by adding Zipkin's trace ids to call APIs to test.
 This test report could pinpoint which Microservice failed by utilizing Zipkin's trace ids.
 It means that we can pinpoint a Product Manager who is responsible for failed Microservice.
 Additionally, it can reduce MTTR more and save other Product Managers' time.
-Our approach was utilizing the idea of obervability and monitoring via Test Automation.
+Our approach was utilizing the idea of observability and monitoring via Test Automation.
 We named this report as `Sebas Report`.
 (The name "Sebas" is derived from a famous butler like Jenkins.)

 After the release of Sebas Report, we started promoting Karate and Sebas Report company-wide.
 Additionally, we started recommending to each product development team to utilize not only reducing MTTR, but reducing lead time for changes, and increasing deployment frequency as KPIs to measure improvement and productivity.
 I utilized the idea of [Four Key Metrics](https://www.thoughtworks.com/radar/techniques/four-key-metrics) as a way of contribution of our business.
 After those activities, some teams stopped blindly relying on Quality Assurance Engineers and enhanced the ratio of Developer Testing.
 <br />